 Transactions in a blockchain are packaged into blocks.
 Different blockchains have different rules for how to decide which transactions get packaged into a block, but they often include rules for invalidating recently generated blocks.

 This rewrite of history is called a "reorganization" ("reorg" for short) and invalidates any transactions included in the invalidated blocks, thus returning any transferred funds to their original owners.

-To protect yourself against reorg attacks, you can wait for a number of blocks before recognizing a transfer.
+To protect against reorg attacks, it's beneficial to wait for a number of confirmed blocks before recognizing a transfer.
 As more blocks are processed after a given block, the difficulty with which that block may be invalidated increases.
 Therefore, by choosing how many blocks to wait before recognizing a transfer, a receiver is able to balance speed (waiting very few blocks in order to process the transfer quickly while taking on risk of losing money due to a reorg) and security (waiting more blocks to minimize the risk of a reorg at the cost of slower transfer processing).

 The number of blocks you wait before considering a transfer valid is called the "confirmation number", which is typically different for different chains.
 Circle's APIs use the following confirmation numbers for each supported chain.